eqlabs/starknet-multisig/README.md

 > Expect rapid iteration.
 > **Do not use in production.**

-## Current preliminary version
+## Current version

-The current version is a preliminary version.
+The current version contains all basic multisig functionality.
 This version consists of three pieces:

 - Cairo contract code
 - Unit tests for testing all the multisig functionality
 - A _very_ rough UI for testing a multisig

 The current version supports only on-chain multi-signatures.
 The multisig is a separate contract, which is called through your regular account contract (wallet).

+Unfortunately, the current version is not very user-friendly nor pretty.
+But it provides all on-chain multisig functionality.

 ## Usage